pascalgolec/StructuralDDP.jl/docs/src/index.md

 By default, we integrate over all state variables, choice variables and shocks to get expectations of next periods states, i.e. ``s_{t+1} = \Phi(s_t, a_t, \varepsilon_{t+1})``.
 Many problems however don't require this.

 In the Neoclassical model, we can directly choose next period's `K` and don't need to integrate along that dimension.
 Formally, this is the case when the choice variable is equal to one of the state variables.
-Note: sometimes this requires slightly rewriting the model by redefing the action space.
+Note: sometimes this requires rewriting the model by redefing the action space.

-In that case, we can provide that information when defining the problem by specifying which state variable is the choice variable, i.e. `vChoiceVectors = [true, false]`.
+In that case, we can provide that information when defining the problem by specifying which state variable is the choice variable instead of defining directly the choice vectors, i.e. `tChoiceVectors = (1,)` which means that the first choice variable is equal to the first state variable.
+Important: when defining the state space `tStateVectors`, the endogenous state variable(s) must come first.
 We also need to rewrite the transition function to only return `z` (note that in principle `zprime` could depend on the choice of `Kprime`:
 ```julia
 function transfunc(vStateVars, vChoices, vShocks)
     z = vStateVars[2]